-- Completion of a Child Abuse Awareness seminar; - Completion of a Violence Identification and Prevention seminar; - Completion of the Dignity for All Students Workshop (DASA); and - Fingerprint clearance.
+- Completion of a Child Abuse Awareness seminar; - Completion of a Violence Identification and Prevention seminar; - Completion of the Health and Safety Workshop; - Completion of the Dignity for All Students Workshop (DASA); and - Fingerprint clearance.

 Only United States citizens, or those who declare their intention to become United States citizens, are eligible for New York State certification.